 Most speeding offences will be started by the police by virtue of a notice of commencement of proceedings under Section 172 of the Road Traffic Act 1988.

 If the NIP is returned identifying the driver of the vehicle at the time of the alleged offence, a Fixed Penalty Notice (FPN) may be issued to the driver.
-This is a conditional offer of a fine and penalty points, usually £100, and three points on your licence.
-Alternatively, it may lead to the issue of a summons, called a SINGLE JUSTICE PROCEDURE (SJP) notice for the offence in question and legal advice may be required to assess how to respond or possibly defend the same.
+This is a conditional offer of a fine and penalty points, usually £100 and three points on your licence.
+Alternatively, it may lead to the issue of a summons, called a Single Justice Procedure (SJP) notice for the offence in question and legal advice may be required to assess how to respond or possibly defend the same.
 This allows Magistrates’ courts to deal with minor offences in a way that is quicker and more efficient.

 You will need representation to avoid losing your driving licence and our experienced advocates will be able to guide you in how best to do this.
 See our TOTTING UP PAGE for further information.